 Although PCA can be used to recover a set of statistically independent axes for representing Gaussian data, the technique often fails when the data are non-Gaussian.
 As a simple illustration, consider data that are drawn from a source that is a linear mixture of two independent non-Gaussian sources (Figure 2).
 The non-Gaussianity is visually evident in the long tails of data that extend along two oblique axes.
 Figure 2 also shows the rotation to principal component axes and the whitened data.
-Note that the axes of the eigenvectors of the data covariance matrix.
+Note that the axes of the whitened data are not aligned with those of the space.
+In particular, in the case when the data are a linear mixture of non-Gaussian sources, it can be proven that one needs an additional rotation of the coordinate system to recover the original independent axes.5 But the appropriate rotation can only be estimated by looking at statistical properties of the data beyond covariance (i.e. of order higher than two).